orchest/orchest/docs/source/orchest_overview.rst

 Orchest roadmap
 ---------------

-Where will we go from here.
+Orchest is just beginning to take shape.
 In the near future you can expect the following features:

 * Scheduled experiments by parametrizing your pipeline steps.
 * Managed hosted version to easily try out the Orchest platform.
 * Integration to load in your existing projects from GitHub.
+Note that you can already setup Orchest for an existing project on your filesystem.
-* Alternatives for on disk data passing, e.g. Apache Arrow
+* Alternatives for on disk data passing, e.g. in-memory powered by Apache Arrow.